• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 Like before, size matters!

-Out of the box the Inter-Tech IPC 4U-4408 - 4U can only handle 2x 80 mm fans in the rear as exhausts, you could DIY some fans under the HDD cage but also not bigger than 80 mm, the problem here is that if you are running the server in an unideal environment (so not in an AC cooled server room) you will slowly start to cook the disks, in warmer months the ambient temperature can reach around 30° - 35° Celsius.
+Out of the box, the Inter-Tech IPC 4U-4408 - 4U can only handle 2x 80 mm fans in the rear as exhausts.
+You could DIY some fans under the HDD cage, but also nothing bigger than 80 mm.
+The problem here is that if you are running the server in a less-than-ideal environment (i.e., not in an AC-cooled server room), you will slowly start to cook the disks.
+In warmer months, the ambient temperature can reach around 30° - 35° Celsius.

-This has lead to HDD temps of around 50°, even in times when it was only around 20° the disk stayed around 40°, some like to argue that disks have an acceptable around 40° - 50°, if you look at the specs sheet they mostly will even work till 65°... but I really do not like these numbers, the CPU inside the case is colder than that...
-I would love to reach around 35°, the only solution?
+This has led to HDD temps of around 50°C. Even in times when the ambient temperature was only around 20°C, the disks stayed around 40°C. Some like to argue that disks operate acceptably between 40°C - 50°C; if you look at the spec sheets, they will often even work up to 65°C. However, I really do not like these numbers.
+The CPU inside the case is colder than that!
+I would love for the HDDs to reach around 35°C. The only solution?

 🌀🌀🌀FANS!🌀🌀🌀